MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpopupmenubar-class.md

 ```

 ### Parameters
- [in] *pMenuButton*
+*pMenuButton*<br/>
- Pointer to the menu button for which to set the delay timer.
+[in] Pointer to the menu button for which to set the delay timer.

- [in] *nDelayFactor*
+*nDelayFactor*<br/>
- A delay factor, equal to at least one, to multiply by the standard menu delay time (generally between a half second and five seconds).
+[in] A delay factor, equal to at least one, to multiply by the standard menu delay time (generally between a half second and five seconds).

 ### Remarks